-L’Opinion : Hybridization, the new challenge for companies
+L’Opinion : Hybridisation, the new challenge for companies

 You will no doubt have noticed it: digital technology and globalization are taking us out of a categorical world, which fell into predefined, clear and distinct matrices, to an increasingly hybrid world, where everything tends to become double, mixed, a little vague, often contradictory and motley.
 In short, nothing more fits in the boxes!

 Identities, cultures and behaviors are no exception to the rule and this can be destabilizing for companies, which no longer necessarily know which way to go.
-Hybridization brings out unpredictable, unbreakable and elusive consumers.
+Hybridisation brings out unpredictable, unbreakable and elusive consumers.
 Faced with this change, what strategy should companies adopt?
-The answer is simple: the world is hybrid, so hybridize yourself!
+The answer is simple: the world is hybrid, so hybridise yourself!